okt-limonikas/bublik-release/docs/08-docker/05-network.md

 #### Step 2: Create Update Package

-At this point, you have successfully created a complete update package in `$HOME` containing:
+At this point, you have successfully created a complete update package in `/opt/bublik-docker` containing:

 ```
-$HOME/apps/bublik/
+/opt/bublik-docker/
 ├── images/                                # Docker images saved as .tar files
 │   └── bublik-${BUBLIK_NEW_VERSION}.tar
 └── versions/